 Generation 4 double-decker CityCats operate under the existing contract with RiverCity Ferries.

-Eastern Express CityCats will provide services every 15 minutes between Apollo Road and Riverside in peak times (7-9am and 4-6.30pm weekdays, excluding public holidays).
-These Express CityCats will stop at Apollo Road, Bretts Wharf, Bulimba, Hawthorne and Riverside, and save commuters up to nine minutes.
+Eastern Express CityCats provide services every 15 minutes between Apollo Road and Riverside in peak times (7-9am and 4-6.30pm weekdays, excluding public holidays).
+These Express CityCats stop at Apollo Road, Bretts Wharf, Bulimba, Hawthorne and Riverside, and save commuters up to nine minutes.

-Western Express CityCats will provide services between West End and QUT Gardens Point approximately every 15 to 30 minutes in peak times (weekdays, excluding public holidays).
-These Express CityCats will stop at West End, Guyatt Park, Regatta, North Quay and QUT Gardens Point, and save commuters up to four minutes.
+Western Express CityCats provide services between West End and QUT Gardens Point approximately every 15 to 30 minutes in peak times (weekdays, excluding public holidays).
+These Express CityCats stop at West End, Guyatt Park, Regatta, North Quay and QUT Gardens Point, and save commuters up to four minutes.

 The CityCat timetable, incorporating Express CityCat services, is available on the TransLink website.